 Easy Life Cycle Management

-Divvying up responsibility for creating their app was made easier thanks to Fuse’s native life cycle management features.
-These enabled MSC’s team to have the control that they wanted over their communications application.
-Administrators can control, at a granular level, the type of access other users have in modifying the application.
-For example, MSC’s expansion into Latin America brought with it a significant number of Spanish-speaking customers.
-When looking at the service their IVR application provided to these customers, MSC noticed that many of them called with the same issue and were transferring out of the IVR to speak with live agents.
+Plum Fuse’s native life cycle management features made sharing responsibility for creating the applications easy.
+They enabled MSC’s team to have the control they wanted over their communications application.
+Administrators can control, at a granular level, other users' access to modifying the application.
+For example, MSC’s expansion into Latin America brought many Spanish-speaking customers.
+When analyzing the call records, MSC noticed customers often called with the same issue and were transferred out of the IVR to speak with live agents.

-Fuse eliminates the burden of updating an active application.
-For example, an MSC administrator clones their application for the purpose of updating Spanish-language audio.
-The admin then uses permissions controls to determine which team members have access to the app, effectively delegating the task to another stakeholder.
-Once the audio is updated the administrator can test the revised application to check proper functionality before deploying it.
-The benefit here is that anyone can update a given component in the application without breaking the entire thing.
+Plum Fuse eliminates the burden of updating an active application.
+An MSC administrator clones their application to update Spanish-language audio.
+The admin then uses permissions controls to determine which team members can access the app, effectively delegating the task to another stakeholder.
+Once the audio is updated, the administrator can test the revised application to check proper functionality before deploying it.
+Anyone can update a given component in the application without breaking the entire thing.

-When it came to MSC’s Spanish-speaking callers, the company was able to implement an easy modification to their IVR application by adding a new message for those callers that drastically increased call containment.
-“Not only did this provide a quicker response to our customers, it also improved our employee satisfaction,” said MSC’s Senior Manager of Customer Relations.
-By allowing agents to focus on more complex customer inquiries, Plum Fuse enabled MSC to provide better, high-touch service to its customers.
+MSC modified its IVR application by adding a new message to respond the Spanish-speaking callers.
+It drastically increased call containment and lessened the number of calls handled by live agents.
+“Not only did this provide a quicker response to our customers, but it also improved our employee satisfaction,” said MSC’s Senior Manager of Customer Relations.
+Plum Fuse enabled MSC customer service agents to provide better, high-touch service to its customers by allowing them to focus on more complex customer inquiries.

-Once MSC had a call-flow that did what they wanted it to all they needed to do was clone it, adjust the language settings, and deploy the modified call-flow to a new phone number in a new region.
-Updating these applications to reflect regional or linguistic differences by translating scripts or prompts and uploading new voice-over audio is a breeze because anyone with permission can do it.
+Once MSC had a working call flow, they could clone it, adjust the language settings and deploy the modified call flow to a new phone number in a new region.
+Updating these applications to reflect regional or linguistic differences by translating scripts or prompts and uploading new voice-over audio is simple to complete by those given permission.